Courtroom decorum an issue with video conferencing

 Armstrong reminds his clients to dress appropriately for court.

-Rogers attorney Drew Miller said he and other attorneys at the law firm tell clients to act and wear clothing like they are going to court.
+Rogers attorney Drew Miller said he and other attorneys at his law firm tell clients to behave and wear clothing just as if they were going to a courtroom.
 Miller said he thinks judges should keep the formal rules.

-Jay Saxton, Benton County's chief public defender, said he's seen topless men grabbing shirts after the judge comments on their lack of clothing.
-He said the other classic incidents are people shopping or the ones that constantly walk during their hearings.
+Jay Saxton, Benton County's chief public defender, said he's seen bare-chested men grab for shirts after the judge comments about their lack of clothing.
+He said other classic incidents are people shopping or constantly walk during their hearings.

 "We tell them to stand still and don't go anywhere, and it doesn't help," Saxton said.

 "I don't think they need to have hats or sunglasses on in court or on video," he said.
-"I don't think they need to be disrespectful to the court in any manner.
-I guess I'm just that way."
+"I don't think they need to be disrespectful to the court in any manner."

 Armstrong said the difficulties with online conferencing extend beyond court decorum.

-He said cross-examination of witnesses is the toughest part.
-It's impossible to recreate the meaningful interaction that attorneys have with the opposing party or their witnesses for the judge over a computer monitor.
+He said cross-examination of witnesses testifying remotely is tough.
+It's impossible, over a computer monitor, to create the interaction that attorneys need with the opposing party or witnesses.

-Armstrong said he's found the presentation of evidence to be one of the toughest aspects of online hearings.
+Armstrong said he's found presentation of evidence the toughest part of online hearings.

 "Getting exhibits before the judge can be tricky on a normal day," he said.
-"It's sometimes impossible when you're trying to thread the needle via" online conferencing.
+"It's sometimes impossible when you're trying to thread the needle" during online conferencing.

 Tracy M. Neal can be reached by email at tneal@nwaonline.com or Twitter @NWATracy.